harriswe/MTH325/MTH 325/00 Portfolio/Week 5 - Snack Attack.md

 Matrix multiplication is an operation that takes two matrices and produces another matrix.
 In order for matrix multiplication to be defined, **the number of columns in the first matrix must be equal to the number of rows in the second matrix.** The resulting matrix will have the same number of rows as the first matrix and the same number of columns as the second matrix.

-The entry in the i row and j column of the product matrix is found by taking the product of the i row of the first matrix and the j column of the second matrix.
-For example, consider the following matrices:
+The entry in the i row and j column of the product matrix is found by taking the product of the i row of the first matrix and the j column of the second matrix:

 ```
 A = [[1, 2],